Nearest Reversible Markov Chains with Sparsity Constraints: An Optimization Approach: Formulation of the optimization problem

 We are looking for a transition matrix $X \in \mathbb{R}^{n\times n}$, which is close to the original matrix $P$, and is reversible with respect to the probability distribution $\boldsymbol{\pi}$.
 Additionally, we require that the matrix $X$ has the prescribed sparsity pattern $\Omega_M$.
 Specifically, we seek a matrix $X \in \mathbb{R}^{n\times n}$ such that

 This translates into solving the optimization problem

 The term $\| X-P\|_F^2$ measures the distance between the original matrix $P$ and the final reversible one $X$.
-Consequently, this choice of the cost function drives the optimization procedure toward the reversible matrix closest to the original one, with respect to the distance induced by the Frobenius norm.
+Consequently, this choice of the cost function drives the optimization procedure toward the reversible matrix closest to the original one, with respect to the distance induced by the Frobenius norm. {The choice of the standard Frobenius norm is motivated also by statistical considerations.
+The Frobenius norm represents the standard Euclidean distance in the vectorized space $\mathbb{R}^{n^2}$; minimizing the squared Frobenius norm is therefore equivalent to an element-wise least-squares criterion, which provides a maximum likelihood estimator, whenever we interpret $P$ as a noisy observation of $X$ and assume the noise being independent and identically distributed.
+We note, however, that a significant portion of our theoretical and algorithmic framework we discuss in the following can be extended to other distance measures, provided they retain convexity and regularity.
+For instance, incorporating a weighted Frobenius norm is straightforward and preserves both the quadratic structure and the efficient, closed-form projections.
+Extensions to the $\ell_1$ or $\ell_\infty$ norms also maintain convexity—allowing the problem to be solved via specialized splitting methods.}

 As a first step, rather than working directly with the set of reversible stochastic matrices sharing the stationary distribution $\boldsymbol{\pi}$, we reformulate the problem in terms of the set $\mathcal{R}_{\boldsymbol{\pi}}$ defined in \eqref{def:symmetric_reversible}.
 As a consequence, we may perform the minimization in~\eqref{eq:original-rever} choosing as feasible set the matrices in $\mathcal{R}_{\boldsymbol{\pi}}$ with pattern $\Omega_M$.